 Ecommerce personalization is no secret.

-Your business can use a CRM in eCommerce to build up detailed profiles of your customers, which includes pertinent information, such as their:
+Your business can use eCommerce CRM solutions to build up detailed profiles of your customers, which includes pertinent customer information, such as their:

 - Name, Address, Gender

 Details like these make personalized marketing much more straightforward.

 This level of customer information facilitates better communications on a one-to-one level, so your brand can win over more people.

 Going niche is nothing new.
 However, with advanced data analysis, you can go niche within your niche audience.